 1. What is here

-The physical collections of the National Museum of Natural History (NMNH) have been assembled for over 150 years by many dedicated and hardworking men and women in many parts of the world.
-The data associated with the NMNH collections are in many forms, hand-written in ledgers, typed on file cards, on labels stored with the collections, and, for the last 25 years, captured in a series of computer-stored databases.
+The physical collections of the National Museum of Natural History (NMNH) have been assembled for over 150 years by many dedicated and hardworking people in many parts of the world.
+The data associated with the NMNH collections are in many forms: they are hand-written in ledgers, typed on file cards, on labels stored with the collections, and, for the last 50 years, captured in a series of computer-stored databases.
 Due to the size of its collections and financial constraints, the NMNH has not yet been able to computerize all of the basic data about its collections.
 NMNH constantly adds records to our collections databases, increasing the percentage of specimens for which we have computer-retrievable information.
-To date, electronic data capture has been completed for only about 10% of the collections.
-The most complete parts of our databases include: type specimens in our biological collections, meteorites, gems and minerals, and certain other collections.
+To date, electronic data capture has been completed for only about 21% of the collections.
+The most complete parts of our databases include type specimens in our biological collections, meteorites, gems and minerals, and certain other collections.

 2. Issues of accuracy and completeness